Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 Most pilgrims are between the ages of 18 and 65.
 This is definitely a broad range, but the Pilgrim's Office doesn't keep very granular data on ages unfortunately.

-In my experience in 2023, there seemed to be a lot of folks in their late 20s or in their 30s and then around retirement age in their 60s or so.
+In my experience on three Caminos now, there seemed to be a lot of folks in their late 20s or 30s and then around retirement age in their 60s or so.

 How many women vs. men completed the Camino de Santiago?